How to get to Venice from the UK

 Where we stayed

-Having looked at hotels we decided that staying on Murano Island would suit us.
+Having looked at hotels we decided that staying on Murano Island would suit us for a family trip to Venice.
 We wanted to visit Murano on our stay anyway and it offered the opportunity to be away from the main tourist spots.
 Our thinking was that staying on Murano would give as a real feel for it rather than just visiting for a few hours.
 And so it proved.
 We managed to get around the whole island while we were there.
 There were less tourists and more locals than in Venice itself and we liked that.
 We felt it was a slightly more authentic experience.

 Our suite had a sofa bed and single bed with a king sized bed in a separate area upstairs.
 All were very comfortable.
 The only down side was that the room was dark and did not have a view.